Bosonization solution of the Kondo lattice in a Luttinger liquid: Green's functions and spin correlations

 In order to capture the correlation physics, we start by calculating the retarded Green's functions of the charge and spin sector fermions which are both diagonal in momentum space.
 For the charge part we obtain the standard free-fermion contribution

 while for the spin sector we have

 Next, we analyze the impurity's spin-spin correlation for this Toulouse point by calculating the correlators $ \left\langle \tau_j^z(t) \tau_{ j'}^z(t')\right\rangle$ and $ \left\langle \tau_j^x(t) \tau_{ j'}^x(t')\right\rangle$.
 To compute the correlations using the refermionization results from Sec.~\ref{sec:Kondo} we need to transform the operators from the original Hamiltonian into their ``refermionized'' versions employing the transformations involved in the refermionization procedure.
 For any impurity spin operator this requires applying the transformation $U$ from Eq.~(\ref{eq:U}) with $\lambda_\Theta =1$ and $\zeta=0$, as well as the Jordan-Wigner-like map in Eq.~(\ref{eq:spintilde}).
-Since $[\tau_j^z, U]=0$ $\forall j$ and $\tau_j^z=\tilde{\tau}_j^z$, the impurity spin operator does not change, $\tau_j^z(t)\to\tilde{\tau}_j^z(t)$.
-Moreover, as we chose a ground state for the transformed impurity spin operators, they have no low-energy dynamics, (i.e., $\tilde{\tau}_j^z(t)=\tilde{\tau}_j^z(0)= \tilde{\tau}_j^z$).
+Since $[\tau_j^z, U]=0$ $\forall j$ and $\tau_j^z=\tilde{\tau}_j^z$, the impurity spin operator does not change: $\tau_j^z(t)\to\tilde{\tau}_j^z(t)$.
+Moreover, as we chose a ground state for the transformed impurity spin operators, they have no low-energy dynamics [i.e., $\tilde{\tau}_j^z(t)=\tilde{\tau}_j^z(0)= \tilde{\tau}_j^z$].
 As a consequence, $ \left\langle \tau_j^z(t) \tau_{ j'}^z(t')\right\rangle=\left\langle \tilde{\tau}_j^z(t) \tilde{\tau}_{ j'}^z(t')\right\rangle = \left\langle \tilde{\tau}_j^z \tilde{\tau}_{ j'}^z\right\rangle $, which gives the expectation value in the system's ground-state sector given by $\lvert \mathrm{AF}_\varphi \rangle$:

 This correlator is exactly zero for $j\neq j'$, as if the spins were completely uncorrelated.
 But that is specific to the $\tau^z$ correlator.
-For the case of the $\tau^x$ or $\tau^y$ correlators, we shall see they are non-zero, albite exponentially decreasing with the inter-impurity distance.
+For the case of the $\tau^x$ or $\tau^y$ correlators, we shall see they are nonzero, albeit exponentially decreasing with the interimpurity distance.
 The calculation of these correlators is more involved, since the $x$-$y$ spin operators change under the transformations presented in Eq.~(\ref{eq:spintilde}).
 In terms of the spin-ladder operators, $\tau_j^\pm(t)$, we obtain